aurora-opensource/xviz/docs/api-reference/stream-synchronizer.md

 # StreamSynchronizer

-The `StreamSynchronizer` class looks into a stream buffer and retrieves the most relevant datum from each stream that "matches" the current timestamp.
+The `StreamSynchronizer` class looks into a [XVIZStreamBuffer](/docs/api-reference/xviz-stream-buffer.md) and retrieves the most relevant datum from each stream that "matches" the current timestamp.

 ```js
 import {XVIZStreamBuffer, StreamSynchronizer} from '@xviz/parser';